Menu

 Absent Justice - Unresolved Privacy Issues

 Graham Schorer prepared a statutory declaration on 7 July 2011 to provide to the Victorian Attorney-General, the Hon Robert Clark.
 This statutory declaration discusses the hackers who phoned Graham to warn him.
-The hackers discovered Telstra and others associated with our arbitrations were acting unlawfully towards the COT group.
+The hackers discovered that Telstra and others associated with our arbitrations were acting unlawfully towards the COT group.
 Graham's statutory declaration includes the following statements:

 “After I signed the arbitration agreement on 21st April 1994 I received a phone call after business hours when I was working back late in the office.
 This call was to my unpublished direct number.